-According to a 2006 Department of Ecology air quality map, these combined vehicle emissions meet DOE's standards for both CO emissions and the 1-Hour Ozone Maintenance area air quality conditions.
-However, DOE revoked the 1-Hour Ozone Maintenance Area criteria as of June 15, 2005, and replaced it with a new 8-Hour Ozone Maintenance Area.
-It has not been determined whether the Mukilteo waterfront meets the new 8-Hour Ozone Maintenance criteria.
-As projects come on-line, additional studies will be required to determine if the proposed improvements to the City of Mukilteo waterfront meet the 8-Hour Ozone Maintenance Area criteria.
+According to a 2006 Department of Ecology air quality map, these combined vehicle emissions meet DOEEcology's standards for both CO emissions and the Environmental Protection Agency (EPA) 1-Hour Ozone Maintenance area air quality conditions.
+However, DOEEcology revoked the 1-Hour Ozone Maintenance Area criteriona as of June 15, 2005, and replaced it with a new 8-Hour Ozone Maintenance Area.
+It has not been determined whether that the Mukilteo waterfront does not meets the EPA new-8-Hour Ozone Maintenance criteriona.
+As projects come on-line, additional studies will be required to determine if the proposed improvements to the City of Mukilteo waterfront meet the 8-Hour Ozone Maintenance Area criteriona.
 In addition, discussions at the state and local level are being held regarding adopting a new law concerning idling vehicles.
 If this potential legislation is adopted, new air quality standards may be implemented or requirements for use of smaller, auxiliary engines may be required for Mukilteo Ferry Terminal and Commuter Rail operations.